Rust compiler: code optimizations (upd.)

 ╰───┴────────────────────────────┴──────┴─────────┴──────────╯

-Now we see an impact of "debug" setting on a binary size.
+Now we see an impact of the "debug" setting on a binary size.

 Strip